aankul/Boston-Crime-and-Housing/readme.md

 # Crime and Housing in Boston

-The repository analyzes different aspects and characteristics of Crime in Boston Neighborhood and tries to identify the reasons behind it.
-It also talks about where we should install an additional police station and location/street if you are looking to buy a new house.
+The repository analyzes several aspects and characteristics of crime in Boston neighborhood and tries to identify the reason behind it.
+It also talks about where we should install an additional police station and the location/street where you should buy a new house.

 ### Data Sources :-